Sleeping supplements

 I spray my pillows with lavender about once a week ...
 I've read lavender is supposed to be relaxing and it smells nice, so I figured I'd give it a try.

-My grandmother (a nurse) swore by Benedryl
+My grandmother (a nurse) swore by Benedryl1

-I use a product called "Midnite" contains a small amount of melatonin,lemon balm,chamomile, and lavender, melts under the tongue and no grogginess the next day,also Magnesium Glycinate is a great form of mag for relaxation
+I use a product called "Midnite" contains a small amount of melatonin,lemon balm,chamomile, and lavender, melts under the tongue and no grogginess the next day,also Magnesium Glycinate is a great form of mag for relaxation2

 I'm a life-long insomniac.
 For me, it's mostly trouble getting to sleep, not staying asleep, although I struggle with that occasionally as well.
 Identifying anything that wakes you up can be helpful (overheating, headache, having to pee, restless legs, etc.) My husband is on medication for restless leg syndrome (RLS).
 However, sometimes it's just nothing.